 ISTPs are equally difficult to understand in their need for personal space, which in turn has an impact on their relationships with others.
 They need to be able to “spread out” both physically and psychologically, which generally implies encroaching to some degree on others’ space, especially if they decide that something or someone else is going to become their next project.
 They are generally quite comfortable, however, with being treated the same way they treat others, at least in this respect.

 Communication also tends to be a key issue, since they generally express themselves tersely or even nonverbally.
 When they do actually verbalize, ISTPs are masters of the one-liner, often showing flashes of humor in the tensest situations, and this can result in them being seen as thick-skinned or tasteless.

 ISTPs prefer hands-on work and would rather be doing a task than discussing it.
 They will produce work of genuine quality and precision.
-Their ability to remain focused in a crisis is incredible; there is part of ISTPs that comes alive in a crisis, and they need that feed of action to succeed.
+Their ability to remain focused in a crisis is incredible; there is a part of ISTPs that comes alive in a crisis, and they need the thrill of action to succeed.
 When approaching a problem, their focus is intense and detailed.
-But when it’s over, it’s over, and they will withdraw waiting for the next piece of action.
+But when it’s over, it’s over, and they will withdraw, waiting for the next piece of action.
 They can become bored with more routine and mundane tasks and may have to apply themselves to tie up loose ends, as they will be looking for the next big, action-oriented project.

-ISTPs’ preference for short-term fixes and high-impact, immediate solutions may mean the neglect the wider ramifications or context for their actions, as they like to get stuck in and do, then withdraw.
+ISTPs have a preference for short-term fixes and high-impact, immediate solutions, which may mean they neglect the wider ramifications or context for their actions, as they like to get stuck in and do, then withdraw.
 ISTPs tend to be full on or full off, with little granularity.
 They may be found quietly saying nothing and withdrawn on the sidelines or stuck into the heart of the action, leading the charge—nothing in between.